 O.C.G.A.
 42-1-12 (i)(3) states “the Georgia Bureau of Investigation or any sheriff maintaining records required under this code section shall release relevant information collected under this code section that is necessary to protect the public.”
 However, due to the fact this information is continually changing, the Whitfield County Sheriff’s Office makes no expressed or implied guarantee concerning the accuracy of this information.

-Incident reports are available on this website.
-Please use the following steps to obtain an incident or accident report: Step 1-From the P2C home page, click “Event Search” .
-Step 2-If searching for an incident report, select the “Incident” check box.
+Step 2-Use the Filter in the top-left corner of the map.
+If searching for an incident report, select the “Incident” check box.
 If searching for an accident report, select the “Accident” check box.
+If searching for an arrest report, select the “Arrests” check box.
 Step 3-Choose search date and option.
 “Date Occurred” is the date that the incident occurred.
 “Date Reported” is the date the incident was reported to the Whitfield County Sheriff’s Office.
 Dates must be entered in a MM/DD/YYYY format.
 Step 4-Choose the appropriate date option in the “Date” drop box.
-Step 5-Enter any other pertinent information, such as Last Name, First Name, City, etc. in the appropriate search fields.
 Step 6-Accident and Incident report numbers follow a specific format of year and case number.
 For instance, an incident report filed in the year 2011 would follow the format of “201101234”.
 There are no dashes or separations in the case number, and all case numbers are comprised of nine digits.
-Please enter the accident or incident report number in the “Case number” field in the appropriate format.

 State and local background checks are conducted at the Whitfield County Sheriff`s Office Records Department Monday through Friday, 8:00am until 4:30pm.
 To request a background check, you will need to bring a valid driver`s license or other identification.
 The fee for a background check is ten dollars ($10) and the only form of payment accepted is cash.